mil06/git-tutorial/README.md

 6. Push your branch to origin
 7. Create a pull request to merge your branch into the main branch
 8. To simulate a real world collaborative environment, have 1 D&A team member approve your pull request
 9. Merge your branch to main

+Notes
+- If you are using http to connect to Github, you will be prompted for a username / password when push your changes.
+You will need to create and supply a personal access token (PAT) instead of your password.
+This was a change implemented by Github in 2021 to strengthen security. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 - You may run into a merge conflict if for example a fellow D&A team member is updating the same line.
 Try to resolve the conflict, you'll see in option in Github if one does arise.